-Basis of Distinction Accrual Basis of Accounting Cash Basis of Accounting Prepaid/Outstanding Expenses/ accrued/un accrued Income in Balance Sheet.
-Under this, there may be prepaid/outstanding expenses and accrued/un accrued incomes in the Balance Sheet.
+Basis of Distinction Accrual Basis of Accounting Cash Basis of Accounting 1.
+Prepaid/Outstanding Expenses/ accrued/un accrued Income in Balance Sheet.
+Under this, there may be prepaid/ outstanding expenses and accrued/un accrued incomes in the Balance Sheet.
 Under this, there is no prepaid/outstanding expenses or accrued/ un accrued incomes.
-2. Higher/lower Income in case of prepaid expenses and accrued income Income Statement will show lower income.
+2. Higher/lower Income in case of prepaid expenses and accrued income Income Statement will show a relatively higher income Income Statement will show lower income.
 3. Higher/lower income in case of outstanding expenses and un accrued income Income Statement will show a relatively lower income.
 Income Statement will show higher income.
-4. Availability of options to an accountant to manipulate the accounts by way of choosing the most suitable method out of several alternative methods of accounting e.g. FIFO/LIFO/SLM/WDV Under this, an accountant has options.
+4. Availability of options to an accountant to manipulate the accounts by way of choosing the Under this, an accountant has options.
 Under this an accountant has no option to make a choice as such.